igormironchik/gif-editor/README.md

 # About

-Simple GIF Open Source editor.
-This GIF editor uses ImageMagick and creates full image for each frame, so if you will try to open big GIF and will see that only first some frames draws correctly, and the last ones - no, this can mean that ImageMagick used all resources available to it.
-You can allow to use more resources by editing policy.xml, for example enlarge disk quota.
+Simple `GIF` `Open Source` editor.
+This `GIF` editor uses `ImageMagick` and creates full image for each frame, so if you will try to open a big `GIF` and will see that only first some frames draws correctly, and the last ones - no, this can mean that `ImageMagick` used all resources available to it.
+You can allow to use more resources by editing `policy.xml`, for example enlarge disk quota.

 ```
 <policy domain="resource" name="disk" value="10GiB"/>